 Funding Movements on the Ground to Keep Fossil Fuels in the Ground.

-We have 10 years to cut emissions in half yet the fossil fuel industry blocks progress every step of the way.
+We have until 2030 to cut emissions in half yet the fossil fuel industry blocks progress every step of the way.
 The tide, however, is turning.
 People from all walks of life are leading the fight to prevent climate catastrophe, and to ensure economic and racial justice.
 It’s time we invest in their power.

 The Equation Campaign is a new ten-year funding initiative working to bring about a safe and just future by enhancing the power of movements to keep oil and gas in the ground.